Old Dominion vs. Florida International NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- The 66.6 points per game these two squads have allowed their opponents to score this season are 14.6 more than the 52 total in this contest.
+- These two squads surrender a combined 66.6 points per game, 15.1 more than this contest's over/under.

-- Monarchs games this season feature an average total of 56.5 points, a number 4.5 points higher than Saturday's over/under.
+- The average total in Monarchs games this season is 56.5, five points above Saturday's total of 51.5.

-- The 52-point total for this game is 7.9 points below the 59.9 points per game average total in Panthers games this season.
+- The 59.9 PPG average total in Panthers games this season is 8.4 points more than this game's over/under.

 Old Dominion Stats and Trends

-- The Monarchs have been favored by 3 points or more once this season and covered the spread.
+- The Monarchs covered the spread in their only game when favored by 2.5 points or more.

-- Old Dominion's games this year have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).
+- Old Dominion's games this year have eclipsed the over/under three times in eight opportunities (37.5%).

-- This year, the Monarchs have turned the ball over 15 times, 11 more than the Panthers' takeaways (4).
+- The Monarchs have turned the ball over 11 more times (15 total) than the Panthers have forced a turnover (4) this season.

 - Find the latest spread and moneyline odds for Old Dominion at SISportsbook.